ThatCoryGirl/sqlalchemy-challenge/README.md

 Link Python to the database by creating a SQLAlchemy session.

-IMPORTANT
-Remember to close your session at the end of your notebook.
+IMPORTANT: Remember to close your session at the end of your notebook.

 Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.